-I'm a Partner PhD Candidate at the CUNY Graduate Center, The American Museum of Natural History, and NYCEP.
-I am a paleoanthropologist co-advised by Dr. Ashley Hammond and Dr. Chris Robinson and a former adjunct lecturer at Brooklyn College.
-My research interests include hominin teeth evolution and geometric morphometrics.
-I have experience in scientific illustration, statistical analysis, fieldwork, and teaching K-12.
+I'm a Partner PhD Candidate in Biological Anthropology at the CUNY Graduate Center, The American Museum of Natural History, and NYCEP.
+I am a paleoanthropologist co-advised by Dr. Ashley Hammond and Dr. Chris Robinson, and an adjunct lecturer with experience in scientific illustration, quantitative analysis, fieldwork, and K–12 education and outreach.

 July 23, 2025